cased/kit/docs/chroma-cloud-setup.md

 Kit now supports [Chroma Cloud](https://trychroma.com), a fully managed vector database service, as an alternative to local ChromaDB storage.
 This enables better scalability, team collaboration, and eliminates local storage constraints for large codebases.

+**Important:** The API remains exactly the same whether you're using local ChromaDB or Chroma Cloud.
+The only difference is which Chroma server you're connecting to - a local single-node instance or the managed Cloud service.
+Your code doesn't need to change, just the environment configuration.

 ## Prerequisites

 - ChromaDB version 1.0.0 or higher (`pip install chromadb>=1.0.0`)